ThunderNetworkRaD/.github/profile/README.md

 1.6.
 "The owners"
     Who own this project

 1.7.
-"The code" / "The Software" / "The project"
+"The code" / "The Software" / "The project" / "The idea"
-    It means the product or creation that this document governs.
+    It means the product or creation that this document governs (Including the idea).

 ------------------------------------------------
 2. License Grants, Conditions and Limitation